 What To Do If You Have CPM/ODS

-Unfortunately, there’s not a permanent fix for either condition but there are treatment options that can help such as physical therapy and speech therapy.
+Unfortunately, there’s no permanent fix for either condition, but there are treatment options that can help such as physical therapy and speech therapy.
 It also helps if treatment is started early.

 If you or someone you love has experienced CPM or ODS, you should talk with a legal professional.
-This conditions is typically caused by medical negligence, not a fault of your own.
+These conditions are typically caused by medical negligence.